jetstack/tarmak/docs/design.rst

 Docker is used to package the tools necessary and run them in a uniform environment across different operating systems.
 This allows Tarmak to be supported on Linux and Mac OS X (and potentially Windows in the future).

+Packer
+******

+Packer help to build reproducible VM images in various environments.
+Through Packer we build custom VM images that contain the latest kernel upgrades and a supported puppet version.

 Terraform
 *********